criblio/elastic-cribl-monitoring/README.md

 ## Getting started

-You can have Logs and Metrics configured automatically by using the `bootstrap.sh` script.
+You can prepare Elasticsearch and the Cribl Stream configuration parts automatically using a `bootstrap.sh` script.
 Alternatively you can configure this manually as well.

 The dashboards need to be imported through Kibana’s UI.